5l1v3r1/pragmash/COMMANDS.md

 This command takes two arguments: first a path; second, some data to write to the path.
 It throws an exception if the data cannot be written.

+## OS commands

+### The "cmd" command

+This command takes 1 or more argument and executes it as a command.
+It returns the combined output (stdout+stderr) of the command, or throws an error.

 # Basic functionality

 ### The "count" command